 Here’s some of my recent and ongoing work:

-- Outreach: The Center for Data on the Mind is a new initiative dedicated to helping cognitive scientists explore questions about cognition and behavior with big data.
-Come check us out!
+- Outreach: Videos and code from the Data on the Mind 2017 summer workshop are now available!
+Check out 11 tutorials dedicated to helping cognitive scientists explore questions about cognition and behavior with big and naturally occurring data.
+Find out more here!

 - Fellowship: Moore-Sloan Data Science Fellow, Berkeley Institute for Data Science, AY 2016-2018.